norman/friendly_id/README.md

 generous contributions over the years from [many volunteers](https://github.com/norman/friendly_id/contributors).

+Part of the inspiration to rework FriendlyId came from Darcy Laycock's library [Slugged](https://github.com/Sutto/slugged), which he was inspired to create because of frustrations he experienced while using FriendlyId 3.x.
+Seeing a smart programmer become frustrated with my code was enough of a kick in the butt to make me want to improve this library significantly.

+Many thanks to him for providing valid, real criticism while still being a cool about it.
+I definitely recommend you check out his library if for some reason FriendlyId doesn't do it for you.

 Lastly, FriendlyId uses [Travis](http://travis-ci.org/) for continuous integration.
 It's an excellent, free service created by a whole bunch of [good people](https://github.com/travis-ci) - if you're not already using it, you